-Each Contracting Party grants to the other Contracting Party the following rights in respect of its scheduled international air services:

-- a) the right to fly across its territory without landing; - b) the right to make stops in its territory for non-traffic purposes. - 2.
+- Each Contracting Party grants to the other Contracting Party the following rights in respect of its scheduled international air services: - a) The right to fly across its territory without landing; - b) The right to make stops in its territory for non-traffic purposes; - c) To make stops in the said territory at points specified in the annex, for the purpose of taking on board and discharging passengers, baggage, cargo and mail coming from of destined for points in the territory of the other contracting party, on the specified route while operating and agreed service. - 2.
 Each Contracting Party grants to the other Contracting Party the rights specified in this Agreement for the purpose of establishing scheduled international air services on the routes specified in the appropriate section of the Schedules annexed to this Agreement.
 Such services and routes are hereafter called "the agreed services" and "the specified routes" respectively.
 While operating an agreed service on a specified route, the airline designated by each Contracting Party shall enjoy in addition to the rights specified in paragraph (1) of this Article the right to make stops in the territory of the other Contracting Party and in any third country at the points specified for that route in the schedules annexed to this Agreement for the purpose of taking on board and discharging passengers and cargo including mail, in combination or separately, without limitations regarding routes, frequencies, and flying material that can be of its own, hired or chartered.